San Diego Prop 47 Resentencing Attorney

 - Petty Theft with a Prior.

-Consult with a white crimes attorney in San Diego if you are accused of a white-collar crime.
+Consult with a white collar crimes attorney in San Diego if you are accused of a white-collar crime.
 Our team of skilled criminal defense lawyer will build you an aggressive defense to protect your rights.

 The following drug-possession crimes are also now classified as misdemeanors: